cloudwatt/applications/blueprint-coreos-gocd/README_EN.md

  The `start-stack.sh` script takes care of running the API necessary requests to execute the normal heat template which:

- * Starts an CoreOS based instance with the docker container *GoCD Server*
+ * Starts an CoreOS based instance with the docker container *GoCD Server* and the container *GoCD Agent*
  * Expose it on the Internet via a floating IP.

 <a name="console" />